namoshizun/MyNotes/Side Notes.md

-Trick:

-- Can't remember the ordering of function?
-Then explain it in the function name ​:smiley:​ e.g, assertExpectedEqualsActual
+​Can't remember the ordering of function?
+Then explain it in the function name :smiley: e.g, assertExpectedEqualsActual

-- ​
+When cohesion is high, it means that the methods and variables of the class are co-dependent and hang together as a logical whole.